lk-geimfari/awesomo/languages/C#.md

 ---
 [**Roslyn**](https://github.com/dotnet/roslyn) provides open-source C# and Visual Basic compilers with rich code analysis APIs.
 It enables building code analysis tools with the same APIs that are used by Visual Studio.

----
-[**Routing**](https://github.com/aspnet/Routing) is a middleware for routing requests to application logic.

 ## S

 [**Scaffolding**](https://github.com/aspnet/Scaffolding) - ASP.NET Scaffolding enables generating boilerplate code for web applications to speed up development.

 ---
-[**Security**](https://github.com/aspnet/Security) - Contains the security and authorization middlewares for ASP.NET Core.

----
-[**ServerTests**](https://github.com/aspnet/ServerTests) - This repo hosts HttpSysServer and Kestrel tests.

----
-[**Session**](https://github.com/aspnet/Session) - Session state middleware for ASP.NET Core

----
 [**Shadowsocks for Windows**](https://github.com/shadowsocks/shadowsocks-windows) is a secure socks5 proxy, designed to protect your Internet traffic.

----
-[**SharpDX**](https://github.com/sharpdx/SharpDX) is an open-source project delivering the full DirectX API for .Net on all Windows platforms, allowing the development of high performance game, 2D and 3D graphics rendering as well as realtime sound application.

----
-[**SignalR**](https://github.com/aspnet/SignalR) is a new library for ASP.NET Core developers that makes it incredibly simple to add real-time web functionality to your applications.
-What is "real-time web" functionality?
-It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.

 ---
 [**SimpleInjector**](https://github.com/simpleinjector/SimpleInjector) is an open source dependency injection (DI) library for .NET.